wkhere/stackless/Doc/library/zlib.rst

    If the optional parameter *max_length* is supplied then the return value will be no longer than *max_length*.
 This may mean that not all of the compressed input can be processed; and unconsumed data will be stored in the attribute :attr:`unconsumed_tail`.
-This string must be passed to a subsequent call to :meth:`decompress` if decompression is to continue.
-If *max_length* is not supplied then the whole input is decompressed, and :attr:`unconsumed_tail` is an empty string.
+This bytestring must be passed to a subsequent call to :meth:`decompress` if decompression is to continue.
+If *max_length* is not supplied then the whole input is decompressed, and :attr:`unconsumed_tail` is empty.

 .. method:: Decompress.flush([length])

-   All pending input is processed, and a string containing the remaining uncompressed output is returned.
+   All pending input is processed, and a bytes object containing the remaining uncompressed output is returned.
 After calling :meth:`flush`, the :meth:`decompress` method cannot be called again; the only realistic action is to delete the object.